ebi-uniprot/uniprot-manual/help/involvement_in_disease.md

 If the sequence position of the translocation breakpoint is known and causes a fusion protein, it is annotated in the ['Site'](https://www.uniprot.org/help/site) subsection.

-Example: In Q8IZP0 the annotation in the ['Pathology and Biotech'](https://www.uniprot.org/uniprotkb/Q8IZP0#phenotypes_variants_section) section is completed by information at the sequence level (['Site'](https://www.uniprot.org/help/site) subsection).
+Example: In Q8IZP0 the annotation in the ['Disease/Phenotypes and variants'](https://www.uniprot.org/uniprotkb/Q8IZP0#phenotypes_variants_section) section is completed by information at the sequence level (['Site'](https://www.uniprot.org/help/site) subsection).

 Related keyword: [Chromosomal rearrangement](https://www.uniprot.org/keywords/160).